Mini's next electric car could have a giant smartwatch on its carpet dashboard

 Officially dubbed the Aceman (not to be confused with the brand's three-door Paceman SUV), the close-to-production EV features several design quirks that both hark back to the brand's Sixties roots and symbolize Mini's push towards an all-electric future.

-Among the eccentricities is a circular (yes, circular) OLED infotainment display – akin to the speedometer design of the original Mini – a velour-clad steering wheel and a roof rack that, viewed from above, takes the shape of a Union flag.
+Among the eccentricities are a circular (yes, circular) OLED infotainment display – akin to the speedometer design of the original Mini – a velour-clad steering wheel, and a roof rack that, viewed from above, takes the shape of a Union flag.

-It's worth noting that the Aceman remains a concept vehicle, so not every new design feature will make it to the production line in 2024 – there's a set of exterior speakers that may or may not make the final cut – but Mini executive Oliver Heilmer recently told Auto Express (opens in new tab) that the crossover is "80% complete".
+It's worth noting that the Aceman remains a concept vehicle, so not every new design feature will make it to the production line in 2024 – the car's exterior speakers and utterly bizarre light projector system (opens in new tab), for instance, may or may not make the final cut – but Mini executive Oliver Heilmer recently told Auto Express (opens in new tab) that the crossover is "80% complete".

-The circular OLED display, for instance, is the real deal – "due to digitalisation we are able to achieve [this classic design] again," Heilmer told Autoexpress – and the screen in question will sit above small bank of switches, likely home to the Aceman's power toggle, parking brake, gear selector, drive modes and volume control.
+The circular OLED display, though, is the real deal – "due to digitalization we are able to achieve [this classic design] again," Heilmer told Autoexpress – and the screen in question will sit above small bank of switches, likely home to the Aceman's power toggle, parking brake, gear selector, drive modes and volume control.

 The crossover's exterior is suitably different, too.
 Rather than sticking with the rounded features we've come to expect from Minis gone by, the Aceman is a more angular beast, with head and tail lights not too dissimilar in shape to those found on modern EVs from the likes of Honda, Hyundai and Kia.